Hanzian/PyBer_Analysis/README.md

 Based on the analysis my business recommendations to Pyber are:
 - Increasing the amount of drivers in Rural areas to ensure there are enough drivers to meet ride demand.
 - Data for rural cities shows that the average fare per ride and average fare per driver is much higher than Suburban and urban cities.
-- This can indicate that rural area based riders are taking trips over a longer distance.
+- Our analysis indicate that rural area based riders are taking trips over a longer distance.
-- This can result in a majority of drivers being occupied with current trips and loss in potential revenue when there are peaks in business.